ChordPro/chordpro/docs/content/ChordPro-Fonts.md

             ...
     },

 `"interline"` is a font property that changes the way ChordPro deals with the font.

+Another property is `"shaping"`.
+This property is mandatory for typesetting languages that need special glyph processing.
+For example:

+    "fontconfig" : {
+        "devanagari" : {
+            ""            : {
+                "file"    : "lohit-devanagari/Lohit-Devanagari.ttf",
+                "shaping" : 1,
+            },
+            ...
+    },

+Note that shaping requires the perl module `HarfBuzz::Shaper` to be installed on the system.

-Exact semantics of font properties are still under development.
+_Exact semantics of font properties are still under development._

 ## Method 2: Using a font filename